Kari-sad/terraform-jenkins-docker-ansible-elk/README.md

 **Used metrics**

-- System metric: to monitor my VM local system metrics like CPU/memory/disk usage and network utilization
+- **System metric:** to monitor my VM local system metrics like CPU/memory/disk usage and network utilization

-- Docker metric: to monitor docker containers present in our vm and also the kubernetes control plane.
+- **Docker metric:** to monitor docker containers present in our vm and also the kubernetes control plane.
 Default metricsets are cpu, diskio, healthcheck, info, memory, and network.

-- kubernetes metric:to monitor kubernetes cluster nodes,pods , containers ...---> didn't get it to work
+- **kubernetes metric:** to monitor kubernetes cluster nodes,pods , containers ...---> didn't get it to work